 Today, if you are using a survey tool, the account, also known as your digital identity for the platform in use, is centralized.
 And all the data you collect is associated with that account that is not encrypted end to end - in simple words, the account and your data are not truly owned by you - the platform provider owns both the account and the data you produce.
 Due to this centralization, data leaks, breaches, censorship, trust issues are continuing to happen.
 If the platform provider wants to censor you, they can do it.
 If they want to delete your data, they can do it.
 If they want to access your data, yes, they have access to it.
 This is the drawback of any centralized tech today.
 The platform provider has complete control over you in the digital space.
 This is no different in the survey tools space.
 Typeform data breach in 2018 and data mining issues reported on SurveyMonkey in Australia are a few examples.
 Anonymous surveys are not really anonymous.
 You are not anonymous to the platform, and your respondents' data isn't either.
 There is no ownership, no privacy, no security, no end-to-end encryption.

 BlockSurvey helps individuals and organizations with running sensitive surveys.
-Our customers are primarily from mental health, men's and women's wellness, religious institutions, financial institutes, crypto blockchain startups, and human resources professionals.
+Our customers are primarily from mental health, men's and women's wellness, religious institutions, financial institutes, privacy-focused startups, and human resources professionals.
 BlockSurvey is positioned in the privacy market segment.
 Just like Signal, Telegram, but we are here for surveys.
 BlockSurvey guarantees end–to–end encryption to your responses, that only you can access.
 Your data is yours, you own it.

 We believe security and privacy in forms and surveys are critical.
 Having a privacy-focused approach to surveying could lead to making better decisions, thereby benefiting all the players involved in the process.